-- a \$57.3 million decrease in Logistics segment revenues (excluding fuel surcharge) driven by decreased revenue per order resulting from continued challenges in the freight environment and a decline in volume within our brokerage business; - a \$23.3 million decrease in fuel surcharge revenues primarily related to decreased fuel prices; - and an \$18.9 million decrease in Intermodal segment revenues (excluding fuel surcharge) due to reduced revenue per order.
+- a \$57.3 million \$24.6 million decrease in Logistics segment revenues (excluding fuel surcharge) driven by decreased revenue per order resulting from continued challenges in the freight environment and a decline in volume within our brokerage business; business due to freight market conditions; - a \$23.3 million decrease in fuel surcharge revenues primarily related to decreased fuel prices; - and an \$18.9 million \$7.9 million decrease in Intermodal segment revenues (excluding fuel surcharge) due to reduced revenue per order, order, partially offset by a slight increase in orders; - and a \$6.8 million decrease in fuel surcharge revenues resulting from decreased fuel prices; - partially offset by a \$7.6 million increase in Truckload segment revenues (excluding fuel surcharge) primarily related to organic and acquisitive growth within Dedicated, inclusive of the M&M acquisition, and increases in revenue per truck per week.
+This was partially offset by a decline in Network trucks and revenue per truck per week.

-Enterprise revenues (excluding fuel surcharge) decreased \$86.4 million, approximately 7%.
+Enterprise revenues (excluding fuel surcharge) decreased \$86.4 million \$23.0 million, approximately 7% 2%.